 Electro-Mechanical Technician Salary

 Men account for the majority of Electro-Mechanical Technicians in the United States.
 The overall average income for this group is approximately $21.16 per hour.
 Including potential for bonuses and profit sharing — peaking near $4K and $5K, respectively — total cash payment to Electro-Mechanical Technicians can bottom out near $34K or peak near $67K depending on individual performance.
 Location and experience level each impact pay for this group, with the former having the largest influence.
 Medical benefits are awarded to a large number, and a fair number earn dental coverage.
 Among folks in this role, job satisfaction levels approximately match the national average.
-The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Electro-Mechanical Technician

 An electro-mechanical technician maintains and repairs items that have mechanical and/or electronic components.
 Often, an electro-mechanical technician works in a factory environment and helps to optimize the operation of manufacturing equipment.
 The position is important in helping a factory to minimize costs and production time.Read More...